-The short answer is yes.
-Adopting a senior dog can be life changing and fulfilling.
+The short answer is yes, it’s worth adopting an older pup.
+Adopting a senior dog can be life-changing and fulfilling.
 Old dogs are beautiful and gratifying pets like no others.

 Sadly, there’s a high euthanasia rate for senior pups, as they are mostly overlooked when a family wants to adopt at a shelter.
 Considering adopting a senior dog can be a great decision, and you also might literally be saving a life.

 What do you think about adopting a senior dog?
-Are you considering adopting a sweet senior?
+Are you considering bringing home a sweet senior?
 Let us know in the comments below!